 14.1 It is appreciated that the circumstances of individual frauds will vary.
-The Community will ensure that all cases of actual or suspected fraud, including attempted fraud, are vigorously and promptly investigated and that appropriate remedial action is taken, including the recovery of losses.
+The Community Relations Council takes fraud very seriously, taking a zero tolerance approach, and will ensure that all cases of actual or suspected fraud, including attempted fraud, are vigorously and promptly investigated and that appropriate remedial action is taken, including the recovery of losses.
 Managers should be fully aware of their responsibility to protect public funds and as such, should always be alert to the potential for fraud.